dhaberl/ComputeSUV/README.md

-# ComputeSUV
+# Calculate Standardized Uptake Values based on body weight (SUVbw)

- Computes the Standardized Uptake Values based on body weight of PET scans.
+Computes the SUVbw of PET scans from NumPy arrays.